FPTyel/Configs/Modes_Difficulties/[CSGO] Uchiha_legacy_cm2_fix - EX-Mode/README.md

 1. In many defend-spots increased time up to ~15 seconds.
 Need more defence overall.

-2. All cases with Obito appearing (fireball, nuke) happens with 100% chance (25% was before)
+2. All cases with Deidara / Madara appearing (fireball, nuke) happens with 100% chance (25% was before)

 3. Bosses:
 3.1.
 On level 1, Itachi casting attacks faster, up to 25%.
 Also have 15% more hp per human.